Principal bundles under reductive groups: Fundamental groupoids

-\begin{proof} We show that condition \ref{i:Cequaliser} above holds with $\sC$ the category of groupoids of pro\'etale by multiplicative type over $H$.
-To show that the equaliser of morphisms $h_1$ and $h_2$ from $K$ to $K'$ over $H$ is transitive affine, we may suppose after a finite separable extension of scalars that
+\begin{proof} Suppose that $X$ is geometrically $H$\nd connected and \eqref{e:etmultinit} holds for $k'$ and $X'$ as in the Proposition.
+We show that \ref{i:Cequaliser} of Lemma~\ref{l:Cequiv} holds with $\sG$ the category of groupoids of pro\'etale by multiplicative type over $H$.
+To show that the equaliser of morphisms $h_1$ and $h_2$ from $K$ to $K'$ over $H$ is transitive affine, we may by Lemmas~\ref{l:finneutr}, \ref{l:pureinsext} and \ref{l:transproet}\ref{i:transproetact} suppose after a finite separable extension of scalars that there exists a simply transitive $K_\mathrm{\acute{e}t}$\nd scheme $Z$, finite \'etale over $X$.
+After a further finite separable extension of scalars we may suppose that $Z$ has an $H$\nd connected component $X'$ which is geometrically $H$\nd connected.
+Replacing $X$ and $H$ by $X'$ and $H \times_X X'$, and $Z$, $K$, $K'$ , $h_1$ and $h_2$ by their pullbacks along $X' \to X$, we may suppose that $Z$ has an $H$\nd section.
+The embedding of its stabiliser is a morphism